 Globalization affects each of us.
-Whether you’ve recently moved to a new country, you’re sharing a dorm at college with an international student or you’re married someone from a different culture than your own, we all are in contact with people from all over the world.
+Whether you’ve recently moved to a new country, you’re sharing a dorm at college with an international student or you’re married to someone from a different culture than your own, we all are in contact with people from all over the world.

 Even when there is a common language, things can get lost in translation and conflict can arise.
 These five tips can help you to navigate communication and build stronger relationships: